 What Happens If I Exceed a Quota?

 When you surpass a daily quota, Certify'em can no longer process Google Form responses and send emails to exam-takers.
-To avoid the confusion this may cause, Certify'em will try to automatically turn OFF certification and disable access to your exam if it detects you've exceeded any of these daily quotas.
+To avoid the confusion this may cause, Certify'em will try to automatically turn ON Automatic Certification and disable access to your exam if it detects you've exceeded any of these daily quotas.
 This is to ensure that exam-takers can always receive a certificate if they take your exam.
 Users visiting your exam will see a message like "This form is no longer accepting responses".
 Additionally, you will not be able to resend certificates manually until the quotas have reset.

 Quotas are reset approximately every 24 hours.
-After turning certification OFF in your exam, Certify'em will check back every hour until these quotas have reset, at which point it will try to turn certification ON and and reenable exam access.
-You will not be notified again by email when certification is turned back ON.
+After turning Automatic Certification OFF in your exam, Certify'em will check back every hour until these quotas have reset, at which point it will try to turn Automatic Certification ON and and reenable exam access.
+You will not be notified again by email when Automatic Certification is turned back ON.

 Even once your daily quotas have been restored, any Google Form responses made while quotas were exceeded will not be automatically reprocessed by Certify'em.
-You will instead need to reprocess these using the Resend Certificates functionality of Certify'em.
+You will instead need to process these using the Issue Certificates Manually functionality of Certify'em.

 Can My Daily Quotas Be Increased?

 Daily server quotas are set for Add-ons by Google, not Certify'em, so unfortunately they cannot be increased.

 If you need to send more certificates each day than you can now, here are a few options for you to consider:

 Share via Drive: Instead of emailing certificates, consider the option to share via Google Drive (see advanced options).
 This works because the email notifications are sent by Google Drive, and not Certify'em.
 Exam-takers will also be able to find their certificates in the "Shared with me" section of their Google Drive.
 Note though that:

 Google Drive has its own quotas (see Daily Server Quotas above), and while you may be able to share more certificates with this method compared to email, you may still reach a daily limit.